Tsion Gurmu: Education

 Gurmu earned her bachelor's degree in political science and history with a minor in human rights from the University of Chicago in 2010.
 During her studies, Gurmu interned with the Ethiopian Women Lawyers Association, focusing on sexual and reproductive health rights, poverty, and gender-based violence.
 At the University of Chicago, she received multiple honors, including the College Outstanding New Leader Award, Student Marshal honor, Maroon Key Society membership, Howell Murray Alumni Association Award, and Perry Herst Prize.'
 She was also awarded honors for her senior thesis, Student Activism and the Transnational Black Liberation Movement: A Comparative Study of Black Student Movements in the United States and South Africa.

 Gurmu later attended New York University School of Law for a Juris Doctor degree, graduating in 2015.
-At NYU Law, she received the International Law and Human Rights Fellowship, Kim Barry Graduation Prize, and NYU President Service Award.
+At NYU Law, she received the International Law and Human Rights Fellowship, Kim Barry Graduation Prize, and NYU President's Service Award.
 She was also active in the Immigrant Rights Clinic, she worked with Defence for Children International in Sierra Leone (DCI-SL), drafting child protection-related trial briefs for the Supreme Court.Gurmu stated "Working for DCI-SL put everything in perspective for me.
 I was exposed to the various ways that international human rights law directly affects the lives of African youth, and how a legal education can be used to advocate for substantive change".